FabriXWork User GuideFabriXWork User Guide

 Build an Interactive Learning Tool

-Create engaging, interactive HTML learning tools (quizzes, flashcards, practice exercises, calculators) by describing your learning objectives.
+Create engaging, interactive HTML learning tools (quizzes, flashcards, practice exercises) by describing your learning objectives.
+No coding required.

 Problem It Solves